For information about the Mouthmouthshire walking festival visit http://www.walkinginmonmouthshire.org/

 The Swan Walk is 6 miles with two climbs (330ft and 440ft) and much of it is marked by a chained swan sign, the badge of Mary de Bohun, mother of Henry V who was born at Monmouth Castle.

-The Coedanghred Hill Walk, also known as ‘Heart Attack Hill’, is either 11/3 miles, or 2 miles, with a 410ft climb on both. the views from this hill are legendary and take in Wales’s Sugar Loaf, Graig Syfyrddin, the Monnow Valley and Garway Hill over the border.
+The Coedanghred Hill Walk, also known as ‘Heart Attack Hill’, is either just over 1 mile or 2 miles depending which route you take, but both have a 410ft climb.
+The views from this hill are legendary and take in The Bell below, Wales’s Sugar Loaf, Graig Syfyrddin, the Monnow Valley and Garway Hill, just over the border.

 Other walks to take in the area

 The Circle of Legends

 Situated at the Old Station in Tintern (incidentally, a great place for afternoon tea in the old station waiting room), it consists of six wooden, life sized sculptures (5 made from oak and 1 from sweet chestnut) depicting 6 mystical or historical characters from Monmouthshire’s past.
 They were created by sculptors Neil Gow and John Hobbs between 2002 and 2003 and were partly funded by the Wye Valley Area of Outstanding Natural Beauty.
 Find out more by visiting www.thecircleoflegends.co.uk